Updated 5/17/2023

 2. Print and carry the ISOS Card

-Recommended for All Exploration, Launch, and Transition Scholars traveling internationally
+All Exploration and Launch Scholars traveling internationally are recommended to:

 1. Check out the State Department Site for Student Travelers